 B.4.
-Commercial CPUE
+Commercial cpue

-Data used to estimate CPUE for ling in Division Vb are obtained from logbooks of the Faroese longline and trawl fleet.
+Data used to estimate cpue for ling in Division 5.b are obtained from logbooks of the Faroese longline and trawl fleet.
 The effort obtained from the logbooks is estimated as number of fishing (trawling) hours from the trawlers, as 1000 hooks from the longliners and the catch as kg stated in the logbooks.

-Sets where they catch ling and the catch of ling and tusk combined represented more than 60% of the total catch and depth was >150 m were selected for the longliner cpue series.
-The by-catch series for ling from the Faroese pair trawlers > 1000 HP is limited to hauls where they catch ling and the catch of saithe is more than 60% of the total catch in the haul.
+For the longliner cpue series sets where there were catch of ling and the catch of ling and tusk combined represented more than 60% of the total catch and depth was >150 m were selected.
+In 2016, a new series from longliners were adopted where the data selected were only from sets where ling was more than 30% of the total catch.
+Then the new Faroese series were comparable with the Norwegian longliner series.

+The bycatch series for ling from the Faroese pair trawlers > 1000 HP is limited to hauls where they catch ling and the catch of saithe is more than 60% of the total catch in the haul.

-A general linear model (GLM) was used to standardize all the CPUE series (kg/h or kg/1000 hooks) for the commercial fleet where the independent variables were the following: vessel (actually the pair ID for the pair trawlers, otterboard trawlers or longliners), month (Jan-Apr, May-Aug, Sep-Dec), fishing area (Vb1, Vb2) and year.
+A general linear model (GLM) was used to standardize all the cpue series (kg/h or kg/1000 hooks) for the commercial fleet where the independent variables were the following: vessel (actually the pair ID for the pair trawlers, otter board trawlers or long-liners), month (January-April, May-August, September-December) and year.
 The dependent variable was the log-transformed kg per hour or kg/1000 hooks measure for each trawl haul or longline setting, which was back-transformed prior to use.
 The reason for this selection of hauls/settings was to try to get a series that represents changes in stock abundance.